Someone pointing at CGI icons

 A maximum of 1,000 words

 You may submit either a research proposal comprising a detailed outline of your intended research or, if you are not yet ready to submit a full proposal, you should submit a statement of research interests, in English, describing the general area of research in which you are interested.
-You should summarise the research in this area that you are aware of, referring to existing papers where appropriate.
-You could also describe a research problem and your initial ideas on research work towards solving this or open problems.
+You should summarise the research in your chosen area of research that you are aware of, referring to existing papers where appropriate.
+You could also describe a research problem and your initial ideas on solving this or other open problems.

 You should include your relevant skills and experience, your reasons for applying to Oxford, and list some of the principal reasons why you consider yourself a strong applicant.